Calliope (instrument)

-A calliope (see below for pronunciation) is an American and Canadian musical instrument that produces sound by sending a gas, originally steam or, more recently, compressed air, through large whistles—originally locomotive whistles.
+A calliope (see below for pronunciation) is an American musical instrument that produces sound by sending a gas, originally steam or, more recently, compressed air, through large whistles—originally locomotive whistles.

 A calliope is typically very loud.
 Even some small calliopes are audible for miles.
-There is no way to vary tone or loudness.
+There is no way to vary tone or volume.
 Musically, the only expression possible is the pitch, rhythm, and duration of the notes.